Angel Reese: Junior season

-Reese helped LSU win its first national championship, posting 15 points, 10 rebounds and five assists in a 102–85 victory over Iowa in the title game.
+Reese helped LSU win its first national championship, posting 15 points, 10 rebounds, and five assists in a 102–85 victory over Iowa in the title game.
 She won the tournament Most Outstanding Player award and set the NCAA single-season record with 34 double-doubles.
 In the closing minutes of the game, Reese followed Iowa star Caitlin Clark around the court and made a "you can't see me" gesture by waving her hand in front of her face—a taunt popularized by professional wrestler John Cena—before pointing to her ring finger in reference to a championship ring.
 Her actions came under scrutiny, with some journalists and analysts criticizing her for poor sportsmanship and others, including Reese herself, pointing to a double standard, because Clark had not received similar backlash for making the "you can't see me" gesture two games earlier.
 Clark later defended Reese from criticism over the gesture.
-The incident drew attention to the roles of race and gender in the perception of trash talk in sports since Reese is Black and Clark is white.
+The incident drew attention to the roles of race and gender in the perception of trash talk in sports since Reese is Black and Clark is White.
 It has also been described as the origin of a rivalry between Reese and Clark.
 Following the game, First Lady Jill Biden remarked that she wanted Iowa to be invited to the White House along with LSU, as an addition to the custom of the president and first lady hosting the national champions.
-Despite Biden's press secretary clarifying that only LSU would be invited, Reese initially rejected the invitation and said she would prefer to celebrate with the Obamas, before accepting it with her team later that week.
+Despite Biden's press secretary clarifying that only LSU would be invited, Reese initially declined the invitation, saying she would prefer to celebrate with the Obamas, before accepting it with her team later that week.
 President Joe Biden called Reese individually to congratulate her on LSU's victory.

 Reese was a unanimous first-team All-American: she earned first-team All-American honors from the AP and the USBWA, and made the WBCA Coaches' All-America Team.
 As a junior, she averaged 23 points and 15.4 rebounds per game, becoming the first women's player in over 15 seasons to reach those marks.
 Reese led the NCAA Division I in total rebounds and offensive rebounds per game and ranked second to Lauren Gustin of BYU in rebounds per game.
 Her 240 free throws made marked an SEC record, and she scored 830 points, the third-most in LSU history.
 After the season, she won the BET Award for Sportswoman of the Year and the Best Breakthrough Athlete ESPY Award.
 She received the Corbett Award as the top female amateur athlete in Louisiana.